designs, all in one place. Learn More

 From ensuring Human Rights in our factories to decreasing Water Usage in our production, we’ve put meaningful effort against improving the sustainability of our products.

 Social issues relating to our product are those that impact people and our ability to maintain a healthy and productive society.
-Our focus here has been against protecting the Human Rights of those who work within our Supply Chain.
+Our focus here has been to protect the Human Rights of those who work within our Supply Chain.

 We aim to work with best-in-class factories and mills, defined by the quality of the product and by how they work.
 The human rights and environmental performance of our partners are part of our onboarding assessment and overall supplier scorecards.
 We use the United Nations Guiding Principles for Business and Human Rights to form the basis of our approach, recognizing our responsibility to uphold human rights and provide workers with access to remedy.